 What is a Wired Alarm System?

 Traditionally, wired alarm systems have been the most common type of fire & intruder alarm installation.
 These, as the name suggests, rely on the control panel being connected to sensors, keypads, smoke detectors and other devices by physical wires.
-These are usually hard wired into the building behind walls, ceilings, floors or crawl spaces by security system installers.
+These are usually hard-wired into the building behind walls, ceilings, floors or crawl spaces by security system installers.

 Typically, signalling devices are connected to monitoring centres via phone lines or ethernet cables, however much is happening within this space with the role out of the PSTN switchover – with many legacy systems requiring ‘future-proofing’ ahead of the shift to ‘All IP.’
-Modern wired alarm systems are equipped with next generation IP, radio or mobile communication – read more on this in our PSTN switchover articles and overviews of CSL Dualcom & BT Redcare alarm signalling products.
+Modern wired alarm systems are equipped with next-generation IP, radio or mobile communication – read more on this in our PSTN switchover articles and overviews of CSL Dualcom & BT Redcare alarm signalling products.

 Is it possible to visually verify a wired alarm system – remotely?

 As an independently operated business within the OPTEX Group of companies, Farsight is a leading remote monitoring station in the UK.
-Over the past few years we have worked closely with companies within the OPTEX Group to support and drive advancements in technology innovation and development to ensure we remain at the cutting edge of remote monitoring excellence.
+Over the past few years, we have worked closely with companies within the OPTEX Group to support and drive advancements in technology innovation and development to ensure we remain at the cutting edge of remote monitoring excellence.

 Bridging the gap between blind alarm monitoring and visually verifying incidents in real time has long been a particular focus for Farsight.
 As a leading CCTV monitoring station providing remote monitoring solutions to thousands of homes and businesses across the UK, visual verification of incidents and emergencies with our dedicated monitored CCTV services is nothing new.
-However, the concept of giving our alarm monitoring operators the ability to see what is happening inside a premises to establish the cause of triggered alarm has major benefits – like verifying the cause of an alarm to reduce false alarm call-outs to emergency services, help to protect URN status, and where a URN status has been downgraded – can add credibility to call-outs for a faster response.
+However, the concept of giving our alarm monitoring operators the ability to see what is happening inside premises to establish the cause of triggered alarm has major benefits – like verifying the cause of an alarm to reduce false alarm call-outs to emergency services, help to protect URN status, and where a URN status has been downgraded – can add credibility to call-outs for a faster response.

 ” The OPTEX Bridge unifies monitoring stations, installers and end users though state-of-the art cloud services and award winning tech.
 It is easy to retro fit in existing sites or new sites allowing visual verification of alarm signals from wired systems when it counts the most.”